- Fisheries Restoration Grants

 Fish planting out of Moccasin Creek Hatchery is a year-long activity, but 75% of the fish are planted from the first of April to mid-September.
 Depending on the State’s budget, Moccasin Hatchery produces between 300,000 to 500,000 pounds of fish yearly, roughly 800,000 to 1.2 million total fish.
 Moccasin Creek is responsible for planting catchable trout, which consist of Rainbow Trout, Brown Trout and the Lahontan Cutthroat Trout, in selected rivers, streams and lakes in Tuolumne, Stanislaus, Merced, Mariposa and portions of Calaveras, Alpine, Madera, Contra Costa and Alameda counties.

 Each year, the hatchery managers meet with fishery biologists to allot stocking numbers for each water.
-Fishing pressure, return rate to angler, water flow & temperature, habitat and public access are all taken into consideration when determining the number of fish each water will receive.
+Fishing pressure, return rate to angler, water flow and temperature, habitat and public access are all taken into consideration when determining the number of fish each water will receive.

 All distribution tanks, which are mounted on trucks, use compressed oxygen and 12-volt recirculation pumps to keep the fish alive.
 The tanks are well insulated and, after initial cooling of water with ice, will carry fish for many hours without a noticeable rise in temperature.
 Trout are usually transported in 45 to 48 degree Fahrenheit water.
 There are no drugs used to immobilize the fish during transportation.